MarshallKrakauer/SantoriniAI/README.md

 ## Versioning

-Currently in beta testing, no versions yet
+Currently in beta testing.
+Version control using Git.

 ## Authors